tryjumping/dose-response/design.md

 * Remove the tolerance and state of mind values from the toolbar
 * Ability: see undiscovered doses/monsters
 * Balance the doses' effecs
-* Some special effect when you're very close to overdose (like 97-99 points of SoM)
 * Items/abilities you can see and pick up only when you're high
 * Add save/load game mechanics
 *